Afghan evacuee turns to Indiana National Guard to further community involvement

 |0

-This work, Afghan evacuee turns to Indiana National Guard to further community involvement [Image 3 of 3], by MSG Jeff Lowry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Afghan evacuee turns to Indiana National Guard to further community involvement, by MSG Jeff Lowry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT